cg1101/workflow/README.md

 This feature is to be implemented in its own branch.

+This sentence is added in branch `feature/apple`.

+This one is added in `apple` branch in a new commit.

 ## Feature banana

 This feature is to be implemented in its own branch.